It's official: fall is here!

-That means crunchy auburn leaves on the ground and pumpkin spice-flavored coffee... and everything else.
-The new season also means it was time for me to tweak my natural hair regimen.
+That means crunchy auburn leaves on the ground, and pumpkin spice-flavored coffee... and everything else!
+The new season also means it's time for me to tweak my natural hair regimen.

 When the seasons change, some curlies feel as if they need to change every step in their natural hair regimen, including their products, techniques, styles, etc. Personally, I try to keep it simple by adding just a few extra steps of care.
-There are several product lines I adore that are made for naturally curly hair, but during the fall I try my best to stick to products with natural ingredients as I learned by hair behaves better and retains more moisture when I use them.
+There are several product lines I adore that are made for naturally curly hair, but during the fall, I try my best to stick to products with natural ingredients.
+I have learned that my hair behaves better and retains more moisture when I use them.

 One of my favorite hair care lines to use during the cooler months is the Curls line by DermOrganic.
 Many of the products are 75 to 80 percent organic and include ingredients I can read and understand, like aloe vera juice.

 To kick off my fall natural hair regimen, I split my hair into sections to create two buns; this makes the washing process much easier than trying to tackle all of my curls at once.

 Shortly after hopping into the shower -- I don't wash my hair in the kitchen sink unless I have this item -- I take down one section, run it under the water, then begin finger detangling.